 DIY Cap Sleeve Shirt

-Back when I made my Convertible Dress, I was wanting something to wear underneath the dress to help me retain modesty, yet be able to try a bunch of the different ties that were shown on the dress tutorials.
+While searching for the perfect bridesmaid dress, I found a super affordable Convertible Dress.
+As much as I loved the dress, I was wanting something to wear underneath to help me retain modesty.
+The flexibility of styles that came with the convertible dresses seem endless and wanted to be able to try a bunch of the different ties that are shown on the tutorials.

-but didn’t want to be constantly tugging the top up, so I tossed around possibly making a tank top, and then, I got this brilliant idea: A Shade shirt!
+However, I didn’t want to be constantly tugging the top up all night long.
+I tossed around the idea of possibly making a tank top. and then, I got this brilliant idea: a cap sleeve layering tee!

-First, fold the fabric in half and place your existing shade shirt on top of the fabric to use it as a pattern.
+First, fold the fabric in half and place an existing cap sleeve shirt on top of the fabric to use it as a pattern.
+If you don’t have a cap sleeve shirt, use any other shirt that fits snug to your body.
+You could also use a tank top and make the shoulders a bit wider.

 Then, trace around the outside of the shirt leaving a bit of extra space for the seam allowance.
 I just used some regular chalk for this step.